ljjTYJR/PapersReading/Point_Set_Registration.md

   - **解决密度不均匀的一些方法：**

-    - re-sample: Divide the point set into many many girds, and compute the *mean* point for each grid.(Looks like the NDT method).
+    - re-sample: Divide the point set into many many **girds**, and compute the *mean* point for each grid.(Looks like the NDT method).
 The **shortcomings** of the method: It neglect the original geometric structure of the point set; And it is hard to tune the parameter of the gird size of other paprmeters.

   - I mainly know what does it mean: